proxmox/proxmox-backup/docs/tape-backup.rst

   media set into import-export slots.
 The operator can then pick up those tapes and move them to a media vault.

+--ns  The namespace to backup.

+  If you only want to backup a specific namespace.
+If omitted, the root namespaces is assumed.

+--max-depth  The depth to recurse namespaces.

+  ``0`` means no recursion at all (only the given namespace).
+If omitted, all namespaces are recursed (below the the given one).

 Restore from Tape
 ~~~~~~~~~~~~~~~~~